gotbordom/spectraAnalysis/README.md

 Name: Anthony
 Email: anthony.r.tracy@gmail.com
 Description: This was used for research to visualize HDF5 datasets.

 Details:
+- I wish I made better documentation back then.
+This looks to be from when I was doing signal analysis to clasify noise in an old hardware system.

 loadSpectra.py:
   - If you run this file with an HDF5 file with the spectra it will load all the datasets into python np.arrays
     - 1st argument is hdf5 path/filename